Approximating Choice Data by Discrete Choice Models: Introduction

+Our paper builds on the decision theory literature, where logit models and random utility models have been analyzed extensively since \cite{Luce59} and \cite{block1960random}.
+For more recent generalizations of logit models, see \cite{cerreia2023multinomial}, \cite{cerreia2021canon}, and \cite{horan2021stochastic}.
+Recent studies by \cite{ApesteguiaBallester18} and \cite{FrickIijimaStrzalecki19} further highlight the distinctions in choice behavior between random utility models and logit models.
+Furthermore, several recent studies examine the substitution property in discrete choice analysis.
+In \cite{horan_substitution}, the substitution patterns captured by random utility models are discussed, while \cite{allen2020hicksian} analyze aggregate complementarity in latent utility models applied to discrete choice.
+Additionally, \cite{chambers2021weighted} introduce a new model of discrete choice, demonstrating that their model allows for flexible substitution patterns and variations in market shares across different choice sets.

-Our analysis shares some of its spirit with the growing literature that identifies and estimates flexible discrete choice models under minimal assumptions.
-See, for example, \cite{berry2014identification}, \cite{compiani2019market}, and \cite{tebaldi2019nonparametric}.
-Our paper is also related in motivation to recent studies that apply machine learning to specify flexible utility functions in discrete choice models to improve prediction performance \citep{bajari2015machine, ruiz2017shopper, gillen2019blp}.
+Our analysis also shares some of its spirit with the growing literature that identifies and estimates flexible discrete choice/demand models under minimal assumptions.
+See, for example, \cite{berry2014identification}, \cite{compiani2022market}, and \cite{tebaldi2019nonparametric}.
+Despite the similarity in the spirit, our problem is different from the standard econometric problems.
+We are not concerned with statistical estimation or identification problems, i.e., recovering model parameters in either a sample or a population setting.
+In contrast, our primary goal is to explore the limitations, in terms of the approximation power, of common modeling strategies within the discrete choice literature.
+Our work focuses on a specification or approximation question rather than identification, estimation, or inference.

-In the decision theory literature, we know of no research that directly relates to our papers.
-However, logit models and random utility models have been analyzed for a long time ever since Luce \citeyearpar{Luce59} and \cite{block1960random}, although the utility-shock model has not been studied directly.
-In the following, we will mention recent work on logit models and random utility models.

-Recent papers in decision theory have considered generalizations of logit models, which include mixed logit models (Gul, Natenzon, and Pesendorfer \citeyearpar{GulNatenzonPesendorfer14}, Saito \citeyearpar{Saito18}) and nested-logit models (Kovach and Tserenjigmid \citeyearpar{TserenjigmidKovach20}). \cite{echenique2019general}, Cerreia-Vioglio, Maccheroni, Marinacci and Rustichini \citeyearpar{CerreiaVioglioMaccheroniMarinacciRustichini18a,CerreiaVioglioMaccheroniMarinacciRustichini18b}, and \cite{horan2018threshold} consider the Luce axiom without positivity.
-Fudenberg and Strzalecki \citeyearpar{FudenbergStrzalecki14} consider dynamic extensions of logit models.
-Chambers, Cuhadaroglu and Masatlioglu \citeyearpar{ChambersCuhadarogluMasatlioglu20} consider a variation of the logit models in a social setting, while Chambers, Masatlioglu and Raymond \citeyearpar{chambers2021weighted} add an additional parameter reflecting salience or other economic frictions.
-Some papers, such as Apesteguia and Ballester \citeyearpar{ApesteguiaBallester18} and Frick, Iijima, and Strzalecki \citeyearpar{FrickIijimaStrzalecki19}, point out the differences in choice behavior between random utility models and logit models.